Sofiya-D/PortableMinecraft/README.md

 ### 1. Download this project
 If you're new to GitHub here's how to do it: click on the big green ```<> Code``` button above, and then click on ```Download ZIP```.
-### 2. Put the content of the project at the root of your Minecraft usb
+### 2. Put the content of the project at the root of your flashdrive
 It should look something like this
 <pre>
-YourUSB (E:)/
+YourDrive (E:)/
 ├─ README.md (which you can delete)
 ├─ PortableMinecraft/
 │  ├─ _MyFiles/